13 Facts About Miller's Crossing On Its 30th Anniversary

-One of Miller’s Crossing most memorable shots features a hat belonging to the lead character, Tom Reagan (Gabriel Byrne), floating through the forest on a breeze.
+One of the most memorable shots in Miller’s Crossing features a hat belonging to Tom Reagan (Gabriel Byrne's character) floating through the forest on a breeze.
 It’s more than a pretty shot; it’s an indicator of the deliberate contrast that inspired the film.
 The Coen brothers noted that the film was conceived based on the idea of “the incongruity of urban gangsters in a forest setting.”

-After Raising Arizona’s success established them as more than one-hit indie film wonders, the Coens had some options with regard to what project they could tackle next.
+After Raising Arizona’s success established the Coens as more than one-hit indie film wonders, the brothers had some options with regard to what project they could tackle next.
 Reportedly, their success meant that they were among the filmmakers being considered to make Batman for Warner Bros.
 Of course, the Coens ultimately decided to go the less commercial route, and Tim Burton ended up telling the story of The Dark Knight on the big screen.

 Barry Sonnenfeld became a very sought-after cinematographer throughout the 1980s, in part because of his collaborations with the Coens.
 Their directorial debut, Blood Simple, was his first feature film as a director of photography, and he went on to shoot both Raising Arizona and Miller’s Crossing for them.
 The year after Miller’s Crossing was released, Sonnenfeld made his directorial debut with The Addams Family, and went on to direct further hits like Men In Black and Get Shorty.

-When John Turturro was cast as Bernie Bernbaum, the bookie who ignites a mob war at the center of the film, it marked the beginning of a fruitful four-film collaboration with the Coens.
+When John Turturro was cast as Bernie Bernbaum, the bookie who ignites the mob war at the center of Miller's Crossing, it marked the beginning of a fruitful four-film collaboration with the Coens.
 They wrote the title role of their next film, 1991’s Barton Fink, specifically for Turturro (who won the Cannes Film Festival’s Best Actor Award for his performance).
-Of the brothers’ working relationship with Turturro, Ethan Coen once said: “It’s beyond shorthand.
+Of the brothers’s working relationship with Turturro, Ethan Coen once said: “It’s beyond shorthand.
 We don’t even talk to him!”

-To date, the Coen brothers have written and directed 16 feature films, and 13 of them have been either edited or co-edited by Roderick Jaynes.
-That level of deep collaboration would make Jaynes the Coens’ most frequent collaborator ever … if he were a real person.
+To date, the Coen brothers have written and directed 18 feature films, and 15 of them have been either edited or co-edited by Roderick Jaynes.
+That level of deep collaboration would make Jaynes the Coens’s most frequent collaborator ever … if he were a real person.
 Jaynes is actually a pseudonym used when the Coens edit their own movies.

 Though he was an Irish native playing a lieutenant to an Irish mobster, the Coens did not originally want Gabriel Byrne to use his own accent in the film.
 Byrne argued that his dialogue was structured in such a way that it was a good fit for his accent, and after he tried it, the Coens agreed.
 Ultimately, both Byrne and Finney used Irish accents in the film.